 Different answers come to different people.
 And they may be wordless.
 For many, what’s most sacred is transcendent, numinous, and beyond language.

-Whatever it is that comes to you, explore what it’s like to open to it, to receive it, to give over to it.
-Make it concrete: what would a conversation be like, or what would your day be like, if you did it with a sense of something that’s sacred to you?
+Whatever it is that comes to you, explore what it’s like to open to it, receive it and give over to it.
+Make it concrete: what would a conversation be like, or what would your day be like, if you did it with a sense of something sacred to you?

-Then, when you do sustain a sense of the sacred, or involve it in some way in some action, sense the results and let them sink in to you.
+Then, when you do sustain a sense of the sacred, or involve it somehow in some action, sense the results and let them sink in to you.

 However, it shows up for you.
 The sacred can be a treasure, a warmth, a mystery, a light, and a profound refuge.

 Know Someone Who Is Trying to Find the Sacred in Life?